Alluxio/alluxio/docs/Powered-By-Tachyon.md

 group: Dev Resources
 ---

 There are many companies and organizations that use Tachyon.
 Here is a list of some of the Tachyon users.
-If you are using Tachyon, please [add yourself to this list](https://github.com/amplab/tachyon/edit/master/docs/Powered-By-Tachyon.md)!
+If your organization is using Tachyon, please [add yourself to this list](https://github.com/amplab/tachyon/edit/master/docs/Powered-By-Tachyon.md)!

 * [Adatao](http://adatao.com/)
 * [Alibaba](http://www.alibaba.com/)